M4nw3l/pythonista-jscore-runtime/README.md

 The projects overall long term goals aim to support three core capabilities/features:
 - Evaluate/execute JavaScript and WebAssembly with seamless Python interop as a standalone library for Pythonista 3 based Python 3 apps.
 - Compile, bundle, import and run custom source code and third party components extensibly with WebAssembly and JavaScript.
 - Support Python packages/modules with extensions which can be cross-compiled to WebAssmembly from languages such as C.

+Aiming also to be compatible with WebAssembly in Python 3 ongoing through backporting/compliance/support for proposed language-functionality such as [PEP-0816](https://peps.python.org/pep-0816/).
+Ideally Python libraries with extension modules ultimately become installable, through as close to a standard mechanism as possible, importable into Pythonista 3 as-is without modification or with only minimal changes and boilerplate.

 ## Features - Stable
 - Powerfully extends Pythonista 3 with modern combined JavaScript and WebAssembly, interoperation and execution support.